Contact an authorised smart center for information on recommended tow bar

 Put the car in neutral, release the handbrake and make sure the car can be rolled by pushing.

-Ensure that the car can be free wheeled by pushing it in each direction.
+Turn the key to position 2 and put the car in Neutral (N).
+Release the handbrake and ensure that the car can be free wheeled by pushing it in each direction.